vasmks/portfolio-code-temp/README.md

 ```

 `Yolo26BubbleDetector` and the weight-free `WhiteBubbleMasker` are the
-defaults. `TorchManetMasker` is an optional learned masker that requires a
+defaults. `ManetBubbleMasker` is an optional learned masker that requires a
 separately distributed checkpoint.
 Each stage is replaceable through the
 contracts described in [docs/custom_models.md](docs/custom_models.md).